YaokunLin/ActuaryProgrammer/docs/POETRY_README.md

 ## Installation (OSX)

-Disclaimer: This is a work in progress and we do not have prebuilt wheels for google libs and psycopg2 so there is a bit of extra work involved for now, especially on ARM hardware.
+Disclaimer: This is a work in progress and we do not have prebuilt wheels for google libs and psycopg2 so there is a bit of extra work involved for now.

-Poetry brings with it lots of benefits for deterministic deploys, etc. For now, we're only leveraging it for local development, but we may in the future update our dockerfile to leverage it therein.

 We will still run dependencies (postgres, redis, etc.) locally with docker compose.

 You will need to have the following installed.
-Be sure to follow prompts and put appropriate things on your PATH and in your .zshrc/.zprofile., brew, pyenv, and the appropriate python version (3.7.9 at time of writing) via pyenv installed if you don't already:
+Be sure to follow prompts and put appropriate things on your PATH and in your .zshrc/.zprofile., brew, pyenv, and the appropriate python version (3.7.15 at time of writing) via pyenv installed if you don't already:

 ### Xcode Command Line Tools